ga4gh/ga4gh-server/docs/development.rst

 .. code-block:: bash

-   $ python scripts/process_schemas.py -i path/to/schemas desiredVersion
+   $ python scripts/process_schemas.py desiredVersion path/to/schemas

 Where ``desiredVersion`` is the version that will be written to the ``_protocol_definitions.py`` file.
 This version must be in the form